 A golf course is a fun outdoor classroom complete with fresh air, friends, open spaces and hands-on learning opportunities.
-From math and science to responsibility and etiquette, get schooled on the course this season with a variety of clinics providing experiential lessons and necessary life skills for all ages.
+From math and science to responsibility and etiquette, get schooled on the course this season.
+A variety of clinics provide experiential lessons and necessary life skills for all ages.

 STEM (Science, Technology, Engineering, Math)

 Science is experienced in the laboratory or, in this case, on the golf course.
 A golf club swinging or dropping because of gravity creates heavy force (mass times velocity).
 Leverage created by a long shaft enables a little girl to out drive a big man.
 Centrifugal force makes a slow swing much faster.

 Technology is learned when you can touch and feel it.
 What is titanium and how can it be so strong that we can hit 10,000 golf balls and it does not break?

 Engineers know golf is a game of opposites: when you swing down, the ball goes up and when you swing slow, the ball goes fast.

 Math is at the center of golf club design and decision making on the course.
 The faster one makes math decisions, the more time the creative part of your brain can take over and make golf fun and exhilarating.